WebAssembly/spec/md-proto/WebAssembly.md

 The `block` instruction pushes an unbound label onto the control-flow stack.

 **Validation:**
- - An entry is pushed onto the control flow stack containing the type `any` and a depth of the current size of the type stack.
+ - An entry is pushed onto the control-flow stack containing `any` and a depth of the current size of the type stack.

 #### Loop